 - Click on “Hot Corners…” in the lower left corner

 - Set the screen corners you want to use to “Put Display to Sleep”

 - Close out of System Preferences and test the Hot Corner by sliding your cursor into that screens corner

 In the screenshot example, the lower right corner is set to put the display to sleep, while the lower left corner starts the screen saver.
-Sleeping the display is more akin to turning it off, and it’s not the same as putting the Mac to sleep.
+Sleeping the display is more akin to turning it off, and the screen just ends up black, but it’s not the same as putting the Mac to sleep.

-If moving the cursor isn’t your preference, you can also setup a keyboard shortcut to lock the Mac screen.
-In both cases, if you have a password enabled for the lock or screensaver screen you will need to enter the login credentials again to regain access to the Mac OS X desktop.
+This feature can also double as a means of immediately locking down the Mac, because the password feature used to enable the OS X lock screen protection functions the same regardless of how the screen is actually locked, whether it’s through a hot corner or a keyboard shortcut.
+In both cases, so long as you have a password enabled for the lock or screensaver screen, you will need to enter the login credentials again to regain access to the Mac OS X desktop.

 Hot Corners work in all versions of OS X, including Mavericks, Mountain Lion, Lion, and Snow Leopard.